jolaleye/cssfx/CONTRIBUTING.md

 4. Try to match the size of other effects.
 5. If an effect requires interaction, make it clear.
 For example add a hover effect to the word "Hover".

-When you're ready to make your effect, all you have to do is add a Vue component to `effects/`.
-The `EffectGrid` gathers all the components in this directory using the function in `assets/compileEffects` and lays them out with flexbox.
+The `EffectGrid` gathers all the components in `effects/` using the function in `assets/compileEffects` and lays them out with CSS grid.
 If you figure out some black-magic method of making this process more efficient, be sure to share. 😉

 ### Site Improvements